Arizona Wranglers: 1983 Schedule

-1983 USFL Draft
+1983 USFL draft

 Transaction with the Chicago Blitz

 Joseph lost millions of dollars in the 1983 season.
 Like most of the other owners, he had bought into the league knowing to expect years of losses.
 However, he was disappointed in the team's attendance and unwilling to stick it out in Arizona.

 In a stroke of luck for Joseph, Chicago Blitz owner Dr. Ted Diethrich (a Phoenix resident and founder of the Arizona Heart Institute) wanted a chance to move closer to his business interests in the Phoenix area.
-Despite fielding a team that had come up one game short of the USFL title game, the Blitz' attendance had been lackluster at best.
+Despite fielding a near-NFL quality team that had come up one game short of the USFL title game, the Blitz' attendance had been lackluster at best.
 Diethrich had lost millions of dollars, and did not believe those losses justified an investment that far from home.